benwong01f611/discord-music-cog/README.md

 - Added support for speaking in stage
 - Added searching for video
 - Setting new volume will have immediate effect instead of waiting for next song
+- After the bot timed out (not getting any songs for 3 minutes), it will recreate the background task loop for checking queue
+- Will become speaker automatically